 I eat chicken pretty regularly, and am fortunate to have a BBQ grille on my kitchen range, so grilled chicken is a snap, not to mention on the menu quite often.
 I use Bell & Evans Organic Boneless Chicken Breasts.
-I can usually find them at Whole Foods.
 If I can’t find the organic, I get the regular chicken breasts by Bell & Evans.
 They come in a Cryovac packaging that makes freezing and thawing a breeze.

 I wanted to find an accompaniment for the chicken, and remembered a tomato, caper, lemon chutney that a haddock dish was topped with at a local restaurant.
 So, I decided to search out recipes for something similar.